nuejs/nue/packages/nuejs.org/docs/content-focused-apps.md

 ## Content first
 Nue’s content-focused websites are driven by a unique Markdown dialect, designed to empower non-technical users — marketers, bloggers, and writers — to create and scale content independently.
-Even the richest of pages, that typilcally takes thousands of lines of TypeScript/TSX can now be assembled with Markdown-based content.
+Even the richest of pages, that typically takes thousands of lines of TypeScript/TSX can now be assembled with Markdown-based content.

 For example, a developer might define a `[bento-grid]` tag to render a dynamic grid layout.
 Non-technical users can then use it in Markdown like this: